-- Social distancing.
+- Physical distancing.
 Stay at least six feet apart when able, and be mindful of distancing in enclosed spaces. - Handwashing.
 Wash hands often. - Face coverings.
-Employees will be provided a face covering upon return to campus from the Office of Environmental Health and Safety.
+Employees will be provided face coverings upon return to campus from the Office of Environmental Health and Safety.
 Masks will be delivered to each department.
-Employees are expected to follow state guidelines and wear a mask when they cannot safely social distance. i.e. When you can maintain a minimum of 6 feet from another person, masks do not need to be worn.
-When passing someone in a common space such as going to a printer, break room or restroom, masks shall be worn by the person in transit. - Cleaning.
+Employees are expected to follow state guidelines and wear a face covering per state guidance.
+See face covering section. - Cleaning.
 Employees will be responsible for maintaining their personal workspace, including periodic cleaning of frequently used items. - Telework.
 Telework is still one option, as the university begins to repopulate the campus based on state standards regarding the percentage of staff allowed in work spaces. - Scheduling.
 Employees will begin repopulating campus in a rotation and staggered schedule in adherence with university and state guidelines. - Work spaces.
 The Office of Environmental Health and Safety has evaluated work spaces for physical distancing requirements, spaces that cannot be altered will require a staggered rotation to repopulate the department with a continuation of telework.
-Classrooms, open spaces, labs, etc. will be reviewed in adherence with state standards. - Processes.
+Classrooms, open spaces, labs, etc. have been reviewed in adherence with state standards. - Processes.
 Continue to identify and digitize processes. - Gatherings.
 Employees should continue to use technology for meetings and appointments.
-If necessary to meet in person no more than ten people may gather in one place and must adhere to social distancing requirements.
-Employees should wear a face covering if social distance cannot occur, until further guidance is provided.
+If necessary to meet in person no more than ten people may gather in one place and must adhere to physical distancing requirements and wear face coverings.